PanoptesDreams/QuickLock-old/README.md

 No project files provided just a the one .cs file Originally made in .net 5.0
+Backported to .net 4.8 and moved to [a new repo](https://github.com/PanoptesDreams/QuickLock)

 ### What does it do?
 It locks your Windows computer when executed.